 Notice for Termination with Cause

-Evicting tenants from your Roanoke rental property, a landlord must follow procedure as outlined by landlord-tenant laws.
+When evicting tenants from your Roanoke rental property, a landlord must follow the procedure as outlined by landlord-tenant laws.

-The #1 reason for renter Virginia eviction is nonpayment of rent.
-In this case, Virginia landlord-tenant laws state that your renter has five days to rectify their nonpayment of rent once notice has been served.
+The #1 reason for renter Virginia eviction is non-payment of rent.
+In the case of non-payment, Virginia landlord-tenant laws state that you can give the tenant a 5-day pay or quit notice.
+The renter then has five days to rectify their nonpayment of rent once notice has been served to avoid eviction.

-If they choose to pay the rent, then no further action is needed on your part as a landlord according to Virginia landlord tenant law.
-However, if after five days your renter does not pay rent, then you may begin the process of terminating your lease agreement and legally evicting the renter from your Virginia rental property.
+If they choose to pay rent after receiving the notice, then no further action is needed on your part as a landlord, according to Virginia landlord-tenant law.
+However, if after five days your resident does not pay rent, you may begin the process of terminating your lease agreement and evicting the renter from your Virginia rental property for nonpayment.

-Another common reason for landlord to evict renters is a serious violation of the lease such as a renter keeping an unauthorized pet in the unit or making alterations to the unit without your permission.
+Another common reason for a landlord to remove renters is a serious violation of the lease terms, such as a renter keeping an unauthorized pet in the property or making alterations to the property without your permission.

-If your renter violates the lease agreement, you must give a 30 day notice to the renter which will give them 30 days to correct the lease violation.
+If your renter violates the lease agreement, the landlord may give the tenant a 30-day notice, which will give them 30 days to correct the lease violation.
 No further action is required if the renter corrects the violation they made to the lease agreement.

-If the renter does not fix the violation, the landlord may proceed with the eviction.
+If the tenant fails to fix the violation, the landlord may proceed with the eviction.

 Notice for Termination without Cause